Margery Kempe: Life

 No records remain of any formal education that Kempe may have received.
 As an adult, a priest read to her "works of religious devotion" in English, which suggests that she might have been unable to read them herself, although she seems to have learned various texts by heart.
 Kempe appears to have been taught the Pater Noster (the Lord's Prayer), Ave Maria, the Ten Commandments, and other "virtues, vices, and articles of faith".

-At around twenty years of age, Kempe married John Kempe, who became a town official in 1394.
-Margery and John had at least fourteen children.
+At around twenty years of age, Margery married John Kempe, who became a town official in 1394.
+They had at least fourteen children.
 A letter survives from Gdańsk which identifies the name of her eldest son as John and gives a reason for his visit to Lynn in 1431.

 Kempe, like other medieval mystics, believed that she was summoned to a "greater intimacy with Christ" as a result of multiple visions and experiences she had as an adult.
 After the birth of her first child, Kempe went through a period of crisis for nearly eight months, which may perhaps have been an episode of postpartum psychosis.
 During her illness, Kempe claimed to have envisioned numerous devils and demons attacking her and commanding her to "forsake her faith, her family, and her friends".
 She claims that they even encouraged her to commit suicide.
 She also had a vision of Jesus Christ in the form of a man who asked her, "Daughter, why have you forsaken me, and I never forsook you?".

-Kempe affirms that she had visitations and conversations with Jesus, Mary, God, and other religious figures, and that she had visions of being an active participant during the birth and crucifixion of Christ.
+Kempe affirms that she had visitations and conversations with Jesus, Mary, and other religious figures, and that she had visions of being an active participant during the birth and crucifixion of Christ.
 These visions and hallucinations physically affected her bodily senses, causing her to hear sounds and smell unknown, strange odours.
 She reported hearing a heavenly melody that made her weep and want to live a chaste life.
 According to Beal, "Margery found other ways to express the intensity of her devotion to God.
 She prayed for a chaste marriage, went to confession two or three times a day, prayed early and often each day in church, wore a hair shirt, and willingly suffered whatever negative responses her community expressed in response to her extreme forms of devotion".

 An explanation for bearing this scrutiny from others was her conversation held with the mystic Julian of Norwich, whom she travelled to meet.
 At the end of their conversation, Julian of Norwich implores that "the more shame she [Kempe] elicits, the more merit she gains in the eyes of the Lord".
 Kempe was also known throughout her community for her constant weeping as she begged Christ for mercy and forgiveness.